Skip to main content

 Stop Hidden Scripts from Exposing User Data

 Malicious or misconfigured website scripts can leak personally identifiable information (PII) without teams realizing it.
-For comprehensive protection, combine with our Client-Side Security solution.
+For full protection, combine with our Client-Side Security solution.

 One Misconfigured Tag Can Lead to Compliance Penalties